Holly-Horwood/keto_pantry/README.md

 -   Cart

 Unregistered users are able to view the blog page only, in order to shop a user must first register and login, this is by design so that all users are encouraged to register in order to have full access.
 As the site is used and items are added to the cart a fontawesome shopping cart icon will show next to cart nav item and display the number of items currently in the cart.
 The entire container is taken up by a background image and a banner has been added with a 'start shopping' button to encourage users to click and go straight to the shop/products page.
-A simple footer is at the bottom of each page with copyright info.
+A simple footer is at the bottom of each page with copyright info and social links.

 **Authentication Pages**